What is fencing?

 What weapon do we teach?

 There are three weapons in fencing: the epee, the foil and the sabre.
-At the club we teach foil & sabre.
+We offer foil lessons.
 Foil is the predominant school training and competition weapon.
 It was developed as a safer practicing weapon with a flattened or “foiled” tip that reduces the risk of injury.
-Much smaller and lighter than the epee, the foil may attack only the torso with the tip of the weapon.
+Much smaller and lighter than the epee, the foil is only allowed to hit the torso with the tip of the weapon.